Come and Join us September 12-24 2023.

 Rick paints with acrylic because it is a versatile medium and its fast drying qualities dovetails with his energetic and quick brush strokes.
 He can produce either strong and soft hues with defined shapes or create movement.
 His starting point is always a thought that he will take into his studio and work it into a drawing.
 He primes his canvas using warm colours and then starts blocking the canvas with abstract shapes.
 The last step is to develop the center of interest cutting shapes into the design while keeping the painting in balance.
 He then makes some final adjustments to ensure that the focal points are eye-catching and the composition has an overall unity in colour, value and feeling.
 He is continuing to evolve and is moving into a more contemplative and imaginary phase.
 He is exploring colour for mood and feeling and design elements that attempt to enhance the sense of the space he is painting.

 Over the last forty years of his professional life, Rick has shown his work in public and private galleries across Canada including Victoria, Vancouver, Calgary, Regina, Winnipeg, Montreal and Toronto, giving him truly national visibility on the Canadian art scene.
-Adding to his credibility are numerous exhibitions with the Okanagan Artists League and the Federation of Canadian artists.
+Adding to his credibility are numerous exhibitions with the Okanagan Artists League and the Federation of Canadian Artists.
 Notable corporate commissions include works produced for Coca Cola, The Nordic World Cup, Royal Sun Alliance and W5.
 His work has been requested for national calendars, cards and advertising campaigns in Canada.
-Rick is a regular contributor to fundraising activities and received a record-breaking bid for a one of his donations at one of the largest annual fundraisers in the Okanagan.
+Rick is a regular contributor to fundraising activities and received a record-breaking bid for one of his donations at one of the largest annual fundraisers in the Okanagan.

 Rick and his wife live in the North Okanagan Valley surrounded by majestic lakes, mountains and valleys.
 His feels a strong connection to both the land and his community and is very engaged in life both inside and outside the studio.
 When he is not painting Rick loves to travel, mentor fellow artists and jury art competitions.
 He is passionate explorer above all else which leaves the viewer with the wonderful shared experience of his travels and life journey which he so playfully and joyfully captures on canvas.